Report: Iran's leader accuses world powers of "deception, trickery and backstabbing" in nuclear talks

-He also criticized a letter sent by 47 U.S. Republican senators
+Ayatollah Khamenei also criticizes a letter sent by U.S. Republican senators to Iran

 “Of course, I’m concerned because the other side is into deception, trickery and backstabbing,” Khamenei is quoted as saying in a speech in Tehran.

 He suggested that the letter was part of a U.S. strategy of last-minute reversal aimed at undermining a comprehensive deal covering Iran’s nuclear ambitions, Press TV said.

 “This is part of their ploys and tricks,” said Khamenei.

 Iran faces a March 24 deadline to reach a deal over its nuclear program.
 Several interim agreements have been made in recent months, though a long-term pact so far has been elusive.

 The six world powers – the United States, Russia, China, the United Kingdom and France, plus Germany, a group known as the P5+1 – are seeking a deal that will ensure that Iran doesn’t develop nuclear arms.

 Officials in Tehran have publicly insisted they want a nuclear program for energy purposes, not to create atomic weaponry.

 The Republican senators’ decision to write to Iran’s leaders has stirred up a political firestorm in the United States.